 A criminal drug conviction can completely change a person’s life with negative consequences for many years.
 Perhaps the most significant challenge comes in finding a job after a drug conviction.

 Felons wonder if anyone will hire them.
-This blog post will address the issue of what jobs are available for drug offenders.
+This blog post will address what jobs are available for drug offenders and the following points;

 - Drug Convictions

 - Effects of a Drug Conviction on a Career

 - Careers that May be Challenging to Enter